Henry Grunwald (barrister)

 community and to inter-faith relations.

-His profession is that of a criminal mastermind, specialising in serious crime.
+Grunwald's profession is that of a criminal barrister, specialising in serious crime.
 Due to his success as a barrister he was appointed a King’s Counsel in 1999.
 He was a Trustee and Vice-Chair of the Holocaust Memorial Day Trust from 2005 until 2013, and now chairs the National Holocaust Centre and Museum.